abayomipopoola/abayomipopoola/src/content/blog/the-discipline-of-getting-things-done/index.md

 ![belief](./hiring.png)

 In building a culture of execution, prioritize hiring _doers over thinkers_.
 While visionary thinking is valuable, execution is paramount.
-Seek candidates who demonstrate a passion for execution rather than mere intellectual musings–prioritise candidates who display energy and enthusiasm for execution instead of just abstract ideation.
+Seek candidates who demonstrate a passion for execution rather than mere intellectual musings.
+Prioritise candidates who display energy and enthusiasm for execution instead of just abstract ideation.

 Qualities to Seek in Candidates: